w3f/polkadot-wiki/docs/learn/learn-consensus.md

 ## Fork Choice

-Bringing BABE and GRANDPA together, the fork choice of Polkadot becomes clear.
+Bringing BABE and GRANDPA together, the fork choice of
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} becomes clear.
 BABE must always build on the chain that has been finalized by GRANDPA.
 When there are forks after the finalized head, BABE provides probabilistic finality by building on the chain with the most primary blocks.

 ![Best chain choice](../assets/best_chain.png)